Field Notes: How to Set Up Your Cross-Account and Cross-Region Database for Amazon Aurora

 b.
 FetchSourceRDSSnapshotStatus: This Lambda function fetches the snapshot status and waits for its availability before moving to the next step.

 c.
-EncrytAndCopySnapshotInTargetRegion: This Lambda function copies the source snapshot in the target AWS Region after encryption with AWS KMS keys.
+EncrytAndCopySnapshotInTargetRegion: This Lambda function copies the source snapshot in the target AWS Region after encryption with KMS keys.

 d.
 FetchTargetRDSSnapshotStatus: This Lambda function fetch the snapshot status in the target Region and will wait to move to the next step once snapshot status changed to available.